You may be the most amazing blog writer – but could the look and feel of your site be turning away readers?

 Rob Salter is a professional graphic designer, occasional illustrator and practicing writer who loves to learn and share knowledge about design and the wider world.
 He’s worked for various clients and organisations since starting out and tends to have a side project, or two, running in the background.
 One day he hopes to get something published.

-Rob is available for freelance graphic and digital design work, and can be contacted via his website.
+Rob is available for freelance graphic and digital design work, and can be contacted via his LinkedIn page.